open-telemetry/opentelemetry-go/website_docs/getting-started.md

 }
 ```

 This method is instrumented with two spans.
 One to track the `Write` method itself, and another to track the call to the core logic with the `Fibonacci` function.
+Do you see how context is passed through the spans?

-Now that you have instrumented code it should be clearer how spans are related with a hierarchy.
-In OpenTelemetry Go the span hierarchy is defined explicitly with a `context.Context`.
-These contexts can contain references to spans.
-When a span is created a context is passed and reference to the created span is stored in a new context also returned with the span.
-If that returned context is used when creating another span, the original span will become that span's parent.
-This hierarchy gives traces structure and can help identify how a system works.
-Based on what you instrumented above and this understanding of span hierarchy you should expect a trace for each execution of the run loop to look like this.
+In OpenTelemetry Go the span relationships are defined explicitly with a `context.Context`.
+When a span is created a context is returned alongside the span.
+That context will contain a reference to the created span.
+If that context is used when creating another span the two spans will be related.
+The original span will become the new span's parent, and as a corollary, the new span is said to be a child of the original.
+This hierarchy gives traces structure, structure that helps show a computation path through a system.
+Based on what you instrumented above and this understanding of span relationships you should expect a trace for each execution of the run loop to look like this.

 ```
 Run